 1. Lacks complete kitchen facilities, 2.
 Lacks complete plumbing facilities, 3.
-More than 1.5 persons per room, 4.
-Cost Burden over 50%
+More than 1.5 persons per room, 4.Cost Burden over 50%

-Extremely Low-Income (0-30% AMI)
+Extremely Low-Income (0-30% AMI) Jurisdiction as a whole: 58.4%

 In the extremely low-income group approximately 10,000 households have a severe housing problem, making up over 58.4% of the population.
 There are three groups that report disproportionate impact of severe housing problems.
 Approximately 80% of Asian households, 71.4% of American Indian or Alaska Native households, and 81.3% of Hispanic households have severe housing problems.